benmarwick/Interactive_PCA_Explorer/readme.md

 ```

-Third, you can clone this repo to have the code on your computer, and run the app from there, like so:
+Second, you can clone this repo to have the code on your computer, and run the app from there, like so:

 ```
 # First clone the repository with git.
 If you have cloned it into